dolihj/dolihj.github.io/content/_index.md

 # Hi!
 I am DoliHJ

 This page initiated 2023.
 02.18 by using [Quartz ](https://github.com/jackyzha0/quartz)+ [GitHub Page ](https://pages.github.com/)
+Here is how I built mine -[[100a Obsidian Publish - Quartz and GitHub Page]]

 ## 001 Network  Learn from Mistake  : [[001 network index]]